oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 ### Redesigning and updating the learner dashboard

 Update the learner dashboard to incorporate planning and recommendation of topics, stories and skills to the learners.
-The following features should be added as part of the project (design for the new pages can be found [here](https://xd.adobe.com/view/b54892aa-dbe6-49cf-bc4f-9bb8c77de619-e01b/grid)):
+The following features should be added as part of the project (design for the new pages can be found [here](https://xd.adobe.com/view/b54892aa-dbe6-49cf-bc4f-9bb8c77de619-e01b/grid).
+NOTE: in the to-do list, this project aims to only add the "Learn" section and tracking stories.
+The "Mastery" related goal items need not be done.):

 -   A customizable todo list, which would consist of the next incomplete story in topics that the learner has selected (selected in the goal editor below).
 -   The ‘edit’ button for the above todo list would lead to a ‘goal editor'; where the learner can choose which all topics to track their progress on, and the next incomplete story in those topics will be filled in the todo list (mentioned above).